 “Empty Spaces” as it was released on the album has never been performed live.
 For the live shows, the band restored many of the parts of The Wall which were trimmed for time constraints, but all live performances of The Wall have featured “What Shall We do Now?” only.
 It was not included in the movie soundtrack, either.

 The fact that the band never restored the original “Empty Spaces” to the track list tells me that Pink Floyd thought the end of the side with that classic, powerful, TV-smashing transition worked better without the track.
 I agree.
 Although “Empty Spaces” is canon and its lyrics an important part of the story, when it’s replaced with “What Shall We Do Now?”, both the entire Side 2 and the album work better.
 Story-wise, I think “Empty Spaces” works better when it’s an orphaned lyric in the liner notes.

 “What Shall We Do Now?” is in the track’s original musical key of D minor.
-“Empty Spaces” was pitched up to the key of E minor and new vocals and guitar were rerecorded.
+“Empty Spaces” was transposed — pitched up — to the key of E minor and new vocals and guitar were rerecorded.
 It has never been released as a single and there are no extended versions of the track.